Key points

 Buying a car at auction can be exciting, and a good way to find a bargain.
 However, there are a few things you should know.

-You can give the car a good inspection and a mechanic can come along - you may be able to start the engine, but no test drives.
+• No test drives: You can give the car a good inspection, and a mechanic can come along - you may be able to start the engine, but you generally can't do test drives.

-By law, cars not deemed as salvage or written off must come with a roadworthy and other legal certificates, but these may not tell the whole story and may not be a good indicator of reliability - this is where an inspection by a mechanic can be useful.
+• Condition reports may not tell the whole story: By law, cars not deemed as salvage or written off must come with a roadworthy and other legal certificates, but these may not be a good indicator of reliability - this is where an inspection by a mechanic can be useful.

-If it’s an ex-duty police car, it’s likely been driven hard and idled for a long time.
-Though, if it’s been a fleet car or an officer’s car, it may have had a relatively easy life.
+• Government cars can be a mixed bag: If it’s an ex-duty police car, it’s likely been driven hard and idled for a long time.
+Though if it’s been a fleet car or an officer’s car, it may have had a relatively easy life.

-With dealer sales there’s usually a cooling-off period if you have a change of heart.
-However, once the bidding is done, you usually can’t return the item unless it’s been damaged in transit.
+• No returns: With dealer sales, there’s usually a cooling-off period if you have a change of heart.
+However, once the bidding is done, you usually can’t return the item, unless it’s been damaged in transit.

 Are salvage or damaged car auctions worth it?

-Buying a wrecked vehicle might seem like a good idea, however you might want to think twice.
-That cheap price is often for a good reason!
-It's also important to note there's usually a distinct difference between a repairable write-off, and a total write-off.
+Buying a wrecked vehicle might seem like a good idea, but you might want to think twice.
+That low price is often for a good reason!

-In many states it's legal to sell and buy a repairable write-off, provided it meets conditions to get back on the road in your state.
+In many states, it's legal to sell and buy a repairable write-off, provided it meets conditions to get back on the road in your state.
 A total write-off, however, is usually not road-legal under any circumstances.
-Repairable write-offs might look okay, but they'll almost never been as good as they once were, and structural integrity could have taken a huge hit, making the car less safe.
+Repairable write-offs might look okay, but they'll almost never be as good as they once were, and structural integrity could have taken a huge hit, making the car less safe.

 Popular car auction sites